 AT HOME CARE

 Whether you are using ear seeds on your own, or supplementing your other BAP treatments by having seeds or tacks placed at one of our ear clinics, ear seeds and tacks are a safe and excellent resource for wellness.
 They can remain in the ear for several days, gently stimulating your body's innate healing abilities.
 Ear tacks are teeny tiny needles that are applied to ear points.
-They are not available for home use but can be placed by a practitioner at our Ear Clinic.
+They are not available for home use but can be placed by a practitioner during an in-person treatment.

 We have found most people to have no problem with seeds and tacks, however, remove them right away if they feel uncomfortable or itchy, or the skin around them appears red or irritated.

 When applying ears seeds at home, clean the skin with soap and water or alcohol first.
 Do not apply to broken or irritated skin.
 If your skin is sensitive to band aid and other similar adhesive, ear seeds & tacks may not be right for you.

 HOW TO REMOVE EAR TACKS & SEEDS